 The Company has developed many new products in each of its businesses over the years.
 The approach to developing new products is primarily from active product development as opposed to pure scientific research.
-In general, product development by the Container Segment involves shaping of aerosol cans and beverage bottles.
 The CCL Segment develops many new applications for labels, promotional products, shrink sleeves, expanded content labels, precision printed and die cut metal components and unique security features for polymer banknote substrate.
 The Avery Segment has a strong commitment to understanding its ultimate end users, actively seeking product feedback and using consumer focus groups to drive product development initiatives.
 Furthermore, Avery leverages the CCL Segment's applications and technology to deliver product innovation that aligns with consumer printable media trends.
 These new products include business builder labels, repositionable address labels, print-to-the-edge wrap around labels and T-shirt transfer labels.
 The Innovia Segment leverages its industry leading research and development facility to continually innovate its BOPP film suite of products.